 The Silent World (2013) (with Xan Alexander)

 See also: Oxymora

-Supposedly a Macedonian expat living in the USA, Steve Jugloff released these two LP's somewhere in the 1970's (or early 1980's).
+Supposedly a Macedonian expat living in the USA, Steve Jugloff released these two LP's somewhere in the 1970's.
 Both contain electronic renditions of traditional Macedonian music and are rather unique and rare.